6.1.2. LinOTP’s Rollout Token Feature#

 Login to the self-service portal and other portals is allowed for this token.
 You need a policy in scope=authentication with action=rollout_token_allow_validate for control.

-A valid session cookie is required - not every body should be able to enroll tokens ;)
+A valid access_token_cookie is required.
+This is issued when the user logs in. - not everybody should be able to enroll tokens ;)

 Note: